Chapter 1 General Principles

 Article 28

-The aircraft owner or operator shall comply with Airworthiness Directives issued by the CAA or the aeronautics authority of the State of design of the aviation products, appliances and parts, and take all necessary action thereto.
+The aircraft owner or operator shall comply with Airworthiness Directives issued by the CAA , the aeronautics authority of the State of design or the State of Design of Modification of the aviation products, appliances and parts, and take all necessary action thereto.

 The aircraft owner or operator may use an alternate mean to comply with requirements of Airworthiness Directives when it is approved by CAA.